Table of Contents 💡

 Tips on presenting your UX case study

 Imagine this.
 You’ve made it through the first job interview.
 You’re now asked for a second round interview to show your work.
-But how?
+But how do you prepare?
 And what do you need to keep in mind?
 Here’s how to present a UX case study during a job interview.

 Tips on how to present a UX case study

-I’ve based the following tips on presenting my UX portfolio to multiple potential clients for years and the UX mentorships I’ve hosted for aspiring designers.
+I’ve based the following tips on presenting my UX portfolio to multiple potential clients for almost a decade and the UX mentorships I’ve hosted for aspiring designers.
 In other words, these tips are based on real-world experience.

 Table of Contents